 His colleague Iqbal Qasim said “Arif was a very kind, happy-go-lucky son of character and we enjoyed each other’s company.
 His death has saddened The Pakistan Cricket Board offered its condolences to Arif’s family.
 “With Arif’s death, we have lost a good cricketer and a great cricketing mind.

 We console Arif’s family and share their grief it said in a statement.
-Moreover, his compensation announced for Taslim’s family by National Bank of Pakistan (NBP) have announced financial assistance of 1.2 million rupees for the widow of the late Taslim Arif, the former Pakistan Test wicketkeeper, and the induction of his two sons in the bank’s service.
+Moreover, his compensation announced for Taslim’s family by the National Bank of Pakistan (NBP) has announced financial assistance of 1.2 million rupees for the widow of the late Taslim Arif, the former Pakistan Test wicketkeeper, and the induction of his two sons in the bank’s service.

 The announcement was made by NPB Chief Syed Ali Raza at a condolence meeting held for the late Taslim Arif under the auspices of the bank’s sports department.

-While eulogizing the services and contribution to the late Taslim for Pakistan and NBP in cricket, Syed Al Raza described him as a great human being and a lively character.
-The former wicket-keeper/opening batsman Taslim Arif died on Merch 13 due to lung infection has never seen such outpouring of grief for Taslim Arif.
+While eulogizing the services and contribution of the late Taslim for Pakistan and NBP in cricket, Syed Al Raza described him as a great human being and a lively character.
+The former wicket-keeper/opening batsman Taslim Arif died on Merch 13 due to a lung infection and has never seen such an outpouring of grief for Taslim Arif.
 The presence of a large number of his fans at this meeting here and at his funeral was a great tribute and compliment of the fate Taslim,” Syed All Raza said.

 Speaking on the occasion former Pakistan captain and wicket-keeper Wasim Bari said that in spite of Taslim being his adversary and competitor behind the stumps, he always respected him.
-He declared him an outstanding cricketer both as batsman and wicket-keeper.
+He declared him an outstanding cricketer both as a batsman and wicket-keeper.

 Taslim’s elder brother Naseem Arif in his vote of thanks said he and his family got a lot of strength and support in this hour of grief and difficult time and particularly thanked the NBP management for their assistance for the grieved family.

 Others who also spoke on the occasion included former Pakistan captain Javed Miandad, former Pakistan hockey captain Islahuddin, NBP SEVP Dr. Mirza Abrar Baig, Test cricketers Iqbal Qasim, Haroon Rasheed, Mohsin Khan, Salahuddin Ahmed, Group Editor Sports The News Gul Hameed Bhatti, KCCA President Dr. SMA Shah, Secretary Prof Sirajul Islam Bukhari, former KCCA President Munir Hussain, and KHA Secretary Gulfraz Khan.
-The condolence meeting was largely attended by former Test cricketers, NBP officials and sports organizers.
-See Taslim Arif stats on Wikipedia.
+The condolence meeting was largely attended by former Test cricketers, NBP officials, and sports organizers.
+See Taslim Arif’s stats on Wikipedia.